The formation of the European Union had a significant impact on Portuguese winemakers.

 “We often hear among Portuguese winemakers, that acidity is the backbone of the wine,” Nora said.
 “So, you can see how important that is for us.
 For Portuguese winemakers, it is always important to ensure that grapes are picked at the perfect level of ripeness that will allow for early- to medium-term consumption, but also with enough acid structure to ensure the potential to age in the bottle.”

-• Kopke, Douro, 2009 ($13): From the oldest port house in Portugal, Kopke has a sense of place.
+What to buy • Kopke, Douro, 2009 ($13): From the oldest port house in Portugal, Kopke has a sense of place.
 There’s balsamic, black cherry, rosemary and wild rose notes.
 An intriguing hint of eucalyptus on the finish kept me coming back for more.

 Interestingly, Kopke uses the same grapes for its still and fortified wines.

 “It’s very common that the port houses use the same grapes to make both styles of fortified wine and table wines,” Nora said.
 “Of course, when you have a special vintage, most houses will keep the best grapes to make vintage port because it is a very important product for Porto and maintains a longstanding tradition and prestige for the port houses.”